-56. Our ability to access capital at attractive costs depends on our credit ratings.
+41. Our ability to access capital at attractive costs depends on our credit ratings.
 Non-availability of credit ratings or a poor rating may restrict our access to capital and thereby adversely affect our business and results of operations.

 The cost and availability of capital, among other factors, depend on our credit rating.
-Our long term and short term bank loan facilities' credit rating by CRISIL have improved from BBB+/Stable and A2, respectively, to A-/Stable and A2+, respectively, in the past three years.
+Our long term and short term bank loan facilities have been rated A-/Stable and A2+ by CRISIL, respectively.
 Our credit rating reflects, amongst other things, the rating agency's opinion of our financial strength, operating performance, strategic position, and ability to meet our obligations.
 Our inability to obtain such credit rating in a timely manner or any non-availability of credit ratings, or poor ratings, or any downgrade in our ratings may increase borrowing costs and constrain our access to capital and lending markets and, as a result, could adversely affect our business and results of operations.
 In addition, non-availability of credit ratings could increase the possibility of additional terms and conditions being added to any new or replacement financing arrangements.

-57. A shortage or non-availability of essential utilities such as electricity and water could affect our manufacturing operations and have an adverse effect on our business, results of operations and financial condition.
+42. A shortage or non-availability of essential utilities such as electricity and water could affect our manufacturing operations and have an adverse effect on our business, results of operations and financial condition.